slsa-framework/slsa/CONTRIBUTING.md

 The SLSA project is authored on GitHub using [Issues] to describe proposed work and [Pull Requests] to submit changes.

+If you would like to contribute to the SLSA Blog, please see: https://github.com/slsa-framework/governance/blob/main/6._Contributing.md

 For other ways to engage with the SLSA community, see our [README](README.md).

 [Issues]: https://github.com/slsa-framework/slsa/issues